3-Hour Virtual Seminar on Harmonized Tariff Schedule Classification

 More Trainings by this Expert

-In this webinar attendees will understand the rules that are required to classify products in the Harmonized Tariff Schedule.
+In this seminar attendees will understand the rules that are required to classify products in the Harmonized Tariff Schedule.

 Minimize errors in classification and better prepare your company for import/export audits from the government.